 Therefore, there is no point of having more than one abstract method in a Java Functional Interface as they are meant for Lambda expressions & Lambda expression could be assigned to a single abstract method.

-Examples of Java Functional Interface:
+Examples of Functional Interface in Java:

 Runnable : contains only run() method